 The Board believes that this structure is effective and best for the Company at this point in time for several reasons.
 Mr. Kartsotis joined the Company in 1988 and has been a director since 1990.
-He holds a significant number of shares of our Common Stock, and, beginning in 2005, he has refused all forms of compensation for his service as an executive officer, expressing his belief that his primary compensation is met by driving stock price growth.
-The Board believes that as a long-term executive officer, director and significant stockholder, Mr. Kartsotis is well gualified to serve as our Chairman and Chief Executive Officer, and his interests are sufficiently aligned with the Company's stockholders.
+He holds a significant number of shares of our Common Stock, and refused all forms of compensation for his service as an executive officer from 2005 through 2022.
+The Board believes that as a long-term executive officer, director and significant stockholder, Mr. Kartsotis is well qualified to serve as our Chairman and CEO, and his interests are sufficiently aligned with the Company's stockholders.
 Mr. Kartsotis has extensive experience and knowledge of the Company and the fashion retailing industry and substantial sales, marketing and merchandising experience.
-The Board believes the Company has been well-served by this leadership structure and by Mr. Kartsotis' service.
+The Board believes the Company has been wellserved by this leadership structure and by Mr. Kartsotis' service.
 Mr. Kartsotis is the person with primary responsibility for our day-to-day operations and the execution of our strategies.
-Since our performance is one of the most important topics at

-Board meetings, it makes sense for Mr. Kartsotis to chair such discussions.
+Since our performance is one of the most important topics at Board meetings, Mr. Kartsotis is wellsuited to chair such discussions.
 This allows him to highlight important issues without unnecessary procedural delay.
 It also allows him to provide the proper context and background, including access to members of management and Company and industry reports, for each issue considered by the Board.
 Such background material is important given our size and complexity and the competitive nature of our industry.
-Mr. Kartsotis' extensive knowledge of the Company and involvement with day-to-day activities also helps ensure effective risk oversight for the Company.
+Mr. Kartsotis's extensive knowledge of the Company and involvement with day-to-day activities also helps ensure effective risk oversight for the Company.
 Mr. Kartsotis adheres to an "open door" policy in his communications with Board members and talks frequently with Board members.
 Furthermore, Board members are encouraged to freely communicate with any member of management at any time.
-The Board also believes it has been beneficial, in terms of its relationship with employees, stockholders, customers, business partners and others, to provide a single voice for the Company through Mr. Kartsotis.
-Having one person serve as both our Chairman and Chief Executive Officer demonstrates for our employees, stockholders, customers, business partners and others that the Company is under strong leadership, with a single person setting the tone and having primary responsibility for managing our operations.
+The Board also believes it has been beneficial, in terms of its relationship with employees, stockholders, customers, business partners and others, to provide a single voice for the

+Company through Mr. Kartsotis.
+Having one person serve as both our Chairman and CEO demonstrates for our employees, stockholders, customers, business partners and others that the Company is under strong leadership, with a single person setting the tone and having primary responsibility for managing our operations.
 Having a single leader for both the Company and the Board eliminates the potential for confusion or duplication of efforts, and provides clear leadership for our Company.
 In addition, in Mr. Kartsotis, the Board has found an effective leader who is able to facilitate open and productive discussion, effectively utilize each individual director's unique perspective and expertise, lead the Board in innovative and creative problem solving and, by virtue of his personal ownership in the Company, to represent the interests of our stockholders as a whole.